 Backwards Thinking About Transit

-We draw bus lines on a map, making sure that the lines come within a half mile of all parts of the service area.
-Therefore, according to their erroneous theory, people will take long hikes to come and meet these buses as they pass by occasionally.
+Instead, we draw bus lines on a map, making sure that the lines come within a half mile of all parts of the service area.
+Therefore, according to an erroneous theory, people will take long hikes to come and meet these buses as they pass by occasionally.
 In most places you cannot even wave down a bus.
 No, you have to be at a proper bus stop.
 So, as you see the bus coming you must run and try to get to the bus stop before the bus gets there and leaves without you.

 We raise tax to finance expensive buses to run along these lines for 18 hours per day, costing around $130 per hour to operate these buses and pay the drivers.
 Sometimes almost no one rides these ghost buses.
 In Lynnwood at night there are many completely empty buses, roaring along the streets.
 During rush hour you might see six aboard.
 (A van could carry that many.)